Welcome to Kudzu Country!

 A Knoxville, TN area HO Model Railroad

 Listen to your wife.
-"Go play with Allan's Trains!"
+"Go play with Allan's trains!"

 Track foreman, Jersey, likes to supervise construction on the Kudzu & Tenn.
 He is always there to lend a helping paw.